Our verdict

 After carefully examining the Cumulus under the microscope, we had little doubt that it would fail our Dremel test.
 However, to our surprise, the resilient engineered mesh employed by ASICS proved strong enough to win the battle.

-In the comparison image above, you can see the Cumulus 25 (left) against the Nike Renew Ride 3 (right).
-It's astonishing how the ASICS shoe outperforms the Nike in durability, despite the similarities regarding breathability.
+In the comparison image above, you can see how the ASICS shoe outperforms Nike in durability, despite their similar breathability level.

-From step-in to taking it out for a run fresh out of the box, the Cumulus 25 “feels like a cloud” on a runner’s feet.
-Another runner owes this plush feeling to the coming together of a well-padded heel collar, a thick semi-gusseted tongue, and updated midsole technologies.
+From the initial step-in, the Cumulus 25 feels like a cloud.
+We attribute this cozy experience to the shoe's well-padded heel collar, thick semi-gusseted tongue, and updated midsole technologies.

-The combination of ASICS’ FF BLAST PLUS foam and re-engineered PureGEL technology makes these daily trainers “feel a bit firmer” than the ASICS Gel Nimbus 25.
-This same ASICS user mentioned that for him, the midsole “feels like a cross between Novablast and Superblast” in terms of underfoot feel.
+The combination of ASICS’ FF BLAST PLUS foam and re-engineered PureGEL technology makes this daily trainer feel pleasantly soft, much like the ASICS Gel Nimbus 25.

 From GEL to PureGEL